Debra Cerda Blog Posts

 As part of the countdown to Postgres Conference 2024, learn more about the engaging content and our speakers for this year in our Speaker Spotlight Series.

-Tatiana will present "Looking for the differences in your data".
-Read what Tatiana has to say about Postgres and why to attend their session:
+Chandra will present “Why PostgreSQL Isn't Utilizing Indexes: Diagnosing and Solving Performance Issues" and "Behind the Scenes: Demystifying Transaction Isolation in App Development".
+Read what Chandra has to say about Postgres and why to attend their session:

 Why should attendees come to your talk at Postgres Conference 2024?
 What would you like for them to take away from your session?